bubify/bubify.github.io/docs/development.md

 You need to have Docker installed and at least 4 GB of memory.

 ### macOS
-If you use macOS and can't use Docker Desktop due to their updated licence you may use [colima](https://github.com/abiosoft/colima) instead.
+If you use macOS and can't use Docker Desktop due to their updated licence you may use [OrbStack](https://orbstack.dev/) instead.

-!!! warning

-    Be sure to start with `colima start --memory 4` as the default of 2 GB might not be enough.
-Also note that you may increase the number of CPU that colima is using.

 ## Installing